Standard Number: IT.1.1.3S

 - The University is not responsible or liable for the maintenance, backup, or loss of data on a personal device and does not accept responsibility for the security of personal devices including loss, theft, or damage.

-- The Chief Information Security Officer is responsible for implementation and enforcement of this Standard.
-Information Technology Services (“ITS”) is responsible for University authentication systems, verifying authentication credentials provided, troubleshooting connectivity or authentication issues, and performing vulnerability scans of the Campus Network.
+- The Chief Information Officer, supported by the Chief Information Security Officer (“CISO”), is responsible for implementation and enforcement of this Standard.
+Information Technology Services (“ITS”) is responsible for University Authentication systems, verifying Authentication credentials provided, troubleshooting Authentication issues, and performing vulnerability scans of the Campus Network.
+ITS is not responsible for configuring use of personal devices to connect to University Technology Resources.

 -